+Other academic challenges.
 Teachers identified a range of other academic challenges (see Table 1).
 Several of the themes corresponded to challenges related to the transition from elementary to middle school (e.g., adjusting to lessons with fewer activities).
 Another challenge was understanding and following expectations, which included adapting to the expectations of different teachers and following specific class procedures (e.g., how and when to turn in homework).
-One teacher noted: "we all use different technology, even from class to class...We all have different ways of doing things, different assignments...And that's a lot for them to process."
+One teacher noted, "we all use different technology, even from class to class. . . .
+We all have different ways of doing things, different assignments. . . .
+And that's a lot for them to process."
 Teachers noted that students may not realize that they may get lower grades than they did in elementary school due to more rigorous academic expectations.
-Additionally, students struggled to adjust to being more independent and less reliant on teachers or parents.
-In describing one student, a teacher stated: "we've built this safety net for him behaviorally, that I think it's really hurt him academically...so now we're [parents, teachers] trying to pull back our reins to make him more independent."
+In addition, students struggled to adjust to being more independent and less reliant on teachers or parents.
+In describing one student, a teacher stated, "we've built this safety net for him behaviorally, that I think it's really hurt him academically . . . so now we're [parents, teachers] trying to pull back our reins to make him more independent."
 Many teachers emphasized the importance of building independence over time.

 Another theme discussed was students understanding the importance of why both classwork and homework need to be done to learn and master content.
 Reportedly, many students thought they knew the material already and/or could just memorize everything prior to a test.
-Teachers also noted that middle school students with ASD struggled with various aspects of social-communication including asking for help, requesting a break, and advocating for themselves.
-Relatedly, students struggled with elements of group projects including engaging and collaborating with other students, working with a range of students, and knowing when to be a leader versus a collaborator when working on a project.
-Students also struggled with managing emotions tied to perfectionism, failing, sensory issues, and rules.
-Finally, challenges with critical thinking when writing an essay or applying facts/information when taking a test were endorsed.
+Teachers also noted that middle school students with ASD struggled with various aspects of social communication including asking for help, requesting a break, and advocating for themselves.
+Relatedly, students struggled with elements of group